 Museum Trail is a 1.4 mile moderately trafficked out and back trail located near Palm Springs, California that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and is accessible from October until December.
+The trail is primarily used for hiking and is best used from October until December.

 From Ramon Road head west, right on S. Indian Ave., left on E. Tahquits Canyon Way, right on N. Museum Dr.